ibm-cloud-docs/power-iaas/ordering-direct-link.md

 1. Follow {{site.data.keyword.dl_short}} Connect [ordering instructions](/docs/dl?topic=dl-how-to-order-ibm-cloud-dl-connect#instructions-connect) with these exceptions:

    * In the **Gateway** section, select the same location as the {{site.data.keyword.powerSys_notm}} instance.
 Each location requires its own direct link.
-For example, if you order a direct link for Frankfurt 04, you cannot establish connection to the VMs in Frankfurt 05.
+For example, if you order a direct link for Frankfurt 04, you cannot establish a connection to the VMs in Frankfurt 05.

       For the list of {{site.data.keyword.dl_short}} Connect PowerVS locations, see [Providers and locations](/docs/dl?topic=dl-locations#connect-locations).
       {: important}